nichoth/resume/resume.md

 Web programming intern
 Jan 2014 &ndash; March 2014

-Working with an experienced staff programmer, I got to learn in dpeth about SQL, PHP, and agile development while creating a new feature for the college's internal website.
+I worked with an experienced staff programmer and got to learn in dpeth about SQL, PHP, and agile development for a new feature we made for the college's website.

 ## education